 There may be occasions when a claimant in vulnerable circumstances may not be able to lodge a claim or provide the required documentation in a timely manner.
 Vulnerable claimants may be given an additional 14 days to submit their claim, which can be extended to 13 weeks in some circumstances.
-In these instances, the claimant is taken to have made a claim for the social security payment on the day on which Centrelink was contacted.
+In these instances, the claimant is taken to have made a claim for ABSTUDY on the day that Centrelink was contacted.